lsu-ddem/intro-to-esports/content/4-Game/1_Lesson_1/_index.en.md

 #### Introduction/Gain Attention

--   The class will begin with an image that is hopefully game related, and the student and have them write a story about what is just off the boundary of the picture.
+- **Video of the Day:** The class will begin with an image that is hopefully game related, and the student and have them write a story about what is just off the boundary of the picture.

-- This will be known as the daily meme.
-These will be placed in the students journals.

-## Outcomes
--   Understand the concept of computational thinking and how it can be applied to various situations and problems

--   Understand the concept of narrative reasoning

--   Acquire new technological skills by use of Twinery

--   Observe the successful implementation of a dynamic story, how its multiple pathways alter the viewer’s experience, and how dynamic stories adapt to character developments

--   Identify a logical sequence of events from a given storyline

-##   Content of Lesson
+#### Project
 -   After the daily meme the students will be introduced to the next project, video games

 -   All the students will play [”The uncle that works for Nintendo”](http://jayisgames.com/games/the-uncle/)